 Also an old shoe that many know from childhood and forget over the years: While washing your hands and brushing your teeth, you should turn off the faucet to save water.
 Otherwise, the valuable water flows unused into the sink during the two to four minutes.
 The same applies to shampooing and washing in the shower.
 Speaking of brushing your teeth: Here you can learn how to brush your teeth plastic-free.
-Make toothpaste yourself can.
+Make toothpaste yourself simply by following your heart.

 8. use toilet flush correctly